Applications open in mid-summer each year.

 - All transcripts reconciled by Admissions and Records (must be completed before applying to the ASBSN program).
 In-progress course work must be documented on transcript.

 - GPA/Point calculator All prerequisite courses must be taken for a grade (not S/U).
 Transfer credits taken for S/U credit from an institution that does not offer letter grades are evaluated on an individual basis.
 Note: Applicants must enter all required information in the GPA calculator including the location of previous coursework.
-Applications with an incomplete GPA calculator will not be considered.
+Applications with an incomplete GPA calculator will not be considered. **Current course grades must be entered in the GPA calculator even if you are retaking the course In Progress.

 The following courses must be completed with a grade of “C” or higher at a regionally accredited institution within seven years of application.
 A minimum GPA of 3.0 in these courses is required to apply to the ASBSN program.